Nullh/BeGooseDoCrime/Readme.md

 |4.
 Egyptian Goose: Allure          |4.
 Face            |4.
 A sharpie                                           |
 |5.
 Tolouse Goose: Escape Artist    |5.
 Muscle          |5.
 A golden bell                                       |
 |6.
 White-fronted Goose: Hide       |6.
 Agent Of Chaos  |6.
 240v Electromagnetic Device Scrambler (one use only)|

+**GOAL**: The village fete is this weekend.
+It will culminate with a big event, which it is your goal to ruin by whatever means necessary.
+You have one day to make your plans and lay your schemes, then during the final grand ceremony spring your GOOSEY TRAP!
+Your motivation is up to you, maybe the quality of thrown bread has been poor, maybe the humans have ruined your ancient ceremonial rites for the last time, whatever it is you are going to absolutely ruin this final ceremony.
+Think Carrie.
+But with GEESE.

 As a GOOSE you can only talk to other waterfowl.
 This means your flock, ducks, swans etc. You explicitly cannot communicate with humans outside of honks or flaps.
 Head points might work to a friendly human.